Braised Herb Pork Chops

 - Hot mashed potatoes

 - Return chops to pan.
-Cover and bake at 325° for 1-1/2 to 2 hours or until meat and vegetables are tender.
-Thicken pan juices for gravy if desired.
-Serve with potatoes.
-Yield: 7 servings.
+Cover and bake at 325° until meat and vegetables are tender, 1-1/2 to 2 hours.
+If desired, thicken pan juices.
+Serve with potatoes and if desired, top with chopped fresh thyme.

 This recipe was so good!!!
 The meat was so tender, it slid right off the bone.
 I did make some minor changes but not much.
 First of all, I browned the chops in the Dutch oven, instead of a separate pan.
 Less clean up.
 Secondly, and this goes towards adjustment, I added extra oil as needed when browning.
 Added extras to the herbs and onions.
 Added an extra garlic clove and 2 more cups of broth.
 And used 40 Baby carrots instead of the 5 medium.
 I only made these changes because I used 10 chops instead of 7.
 This one was such a success, that my husband is already begin me to make it again.
 I only made it two days ago.
 This one will be in rotation for a long time.
 Can't thank you enough for the post and for giving me another reason to pull out my Dutch oven.